 The Open Minds course is at the cutting edge of educational thinking.
 Against a backdrop of education systems ever more focused on exam results and the memorising of content, this course looks to provide a richer, broader and ultimately more rewarding educational experience for its students.

-The course focuses on a diverse range of thematic topics designed to challenge an incredibly wide range of academic skills, including critical-thinking, collaboration, research and analysis, project management, independent learning and creativity.
+The course focuses on a diverse range of thematic topics designed to develop an incredibly wide range of academic skills, including critical-thinking, collaboration, research and analysis, project management, independent learning and creativity.

-The course consists of four modules, each one week long (students can choose to do the first or second two-week block or all four weeks).
-The first part of the course involves delivered content designed to educate and inspire and to engage with the topics in academically challenging ways and to learn to see things from new perspectives.
+The course is available as either a two-week course or a four-week course.
+Each week is dedicated to one module; the first part of the module involves delivered content designed to educate and inspire and to engage with the topics in academically challenging ways which in turn encourages students to see things from new perspectives.
 Each of the modules will then have a collaborative project to complete based on the content of the module which provides the assessed content of the course.
 These projects may involve, for example, a newspaper or pamphlet, a presentation, a research paper, an essay, a short film or a wide range of other projects to be agreed between the students and their lecturer.
-Each project is presented and the students then reflect on their learning during the course to give themselves a score, this score is then combined with a grade for effort during the course to give the final grade of PASS, MERIT or DISTINCTION.
+Each project is presented at the end of the week to all members of the School of English and Culture.
+Students will then have a chance to reflect on their learning throughout the week with their module tutor.
+Following this discussion, students will give themselves a score which is then combined with a grade for effort during the course to give the final grade of PASS, MERIT or DISTINCTION.

-A grade of Distinction on the Open Minds course should be considered an educational accolade of the highest order.
-Having said this, the course’s core aim is to instill in its students a passion for learning and a thirst for knowledge whilst developing a creative thought process and a willingness to take risks and challenge themselves intellectually.
+Open Minds is a rigorous and intellectually demanding course and as such a grade of Distinction should be considered an educational accolade of the highest order.
+That being said, the core aims of the course are to foster a curiosity about the world, a desire to take ownership of learning and a willingness to take risks and challenge themselves intellectually.
 As such, effort and creativity of thought will be highly rewarded.

 The course will be of particular interest to those who are coming from international schools and are looking to join a British private school or university or simply those who relish an academic challenge or are seeking educational inspiration and development.
 The course involves a pre-course task to assess the candidate’s suitability for the programme.